The Cost of a Swimming Pool: NJ Pricing & Financing Options

 Pool loans and installment lending: when it fits and what to compare

 Pool loans and installment plans work well for owners who want a dedicated construction loan.
+Financing is available for various pool types, including fiberglass pools and vinyl liner pools.
 Compare APR, term length, origination fees, prepayment penalties, and whether funds disburse as a lump sum or in draws.

 Home equity options: using HELOCs or equity loans strategically